mattmassicotte/PackageTemplate/README.md

 ## GitHub Actions

 GitHub actions are mostly great.
 But there are two things that make them very un-great.
 GitHub is incredibly slow about bringing up new versions of macOS.
 This means "macOS-latest" is **never** the latest released version of macOS.
-That in itself might be a problem for a package that supports macOS.
+That alone might be a problem for a package that supports macOS.
 But, it can also impact the default Xcode version.

 The second problem is simulator names change and `xcodebuild` makes it very hard to not care.

 I have given up relying on defaults here, and I always make things explicit.
 Unfortunately this means manual maintenance, especially around WWDC.

 - Host OS
 - Xcode version